Call for Papers (CFP) Write & Present at PNSQC

 Many PNSQC authors submit their first conference paper here.

-Accepted authors are paired with reviewers who provide feedback and guidance throughout the writing process.
+You don’t need a perfect story.
+You need a real one.
+PNSQC reviewers provide you with feedback and help shape accepted talks.
 The goal is not only to produce a strong paper, but also to help authors develop their ideas and communication skills.

 Each year PNSQC recognizes outstanding contributions with three Best Paper Awards.
 Award winners are typically invited to return the following year as invited speakers, where they present their work to the conference and receive an honorarium.